Off-Campus Study Handbook

 - Be responsive to requests from Hope College and the program sponsor for information regarding your student.

 - Keep in touch with your student.
 But keep in mind that local conditions may prevent your student from immediately responding.
-If your student is constantly sending emails to you and others, he/she is likely missing many opportunities to engage with the people and local culture where he/she is living and studying.
+If your student is constantly sending texts, emails or calling you and others, he/she is likely missing many opportunities to engage with the people and local culture where he/she is living and studying.

 - Remember the time difference when phoning your student.